melisalevli/melisalevli/README.md

 <details>
 <summary><b>Google Game and Application Academy</b> &nbsp; Trainee (Dec 2021 – Jun 2022)</summary>
 <br>
-Completed an intensive 2D and 3D Unity game development bootcamp.
+-Developed an isometric RPG game with a team during graduation bootcamp.
+-Completed 7-month Unity training in 2D/3D development, entrepreneurship, and project management.
 <br><br>
 </details>

 ### Projects

 - **FILTREAL** (YOLO, LLaMA).
 An LLM project that combines vision and language models.
 Won first place among 137 teams at the AI Ideathon, organized by the AI and Technology Academy.
-- **Telecom churn prediction** (Python, XGBoost, Optuna).
+- **Telecom Churn Prediction** (Python, XGBoost, Optuna).
 My capstone: a scalable model that predicts customer churn.
 Handled class imbalance with SMOTE, ADASYN, ROS, RUS and SMOTE-ENN, tuned XGBoost, Random Forest, SVM and ANN models with Optuna and cross-validation, and turned feature importances into business strategy.
 - **Talk 2-2** (AI, Web).
 A website that analyzes your speech with AI and gives personalized communication feedback.